 Generally, securities lending transactions may be effected or entered into in order to enhance the Investment Institution's overall performance, but an event involving failure or default (especially when this concerns a counterparty) may adversely affect the Investment Institution's performance.
-The risk management procedures carried out by the Manager are designed to mitigate such risks.
+The risk management procedures carried out by the Manager and the Lending Agent are designed to mitigate such risks.